The Hilarious House of Frightenstein: Characters

 Although each episode was nominally structured around the basic narrative premise of Count Frightenstein's efforts to revive Brucie J. Monster, a Frankenstein-like monster, only some sketches (including the first sketch of each episode) directly addressed the premise itself, while most sketches depicted unrelated goings-on around the castle.
 Only the two main characters appeared in the "plot" sketches, although they could also appear in other sketches as well, while the supplementary characters generally only appeared in their own standalone sketches and were not part of the core "plot" sketches.
-This was primarily due to Van playing most featured character; Van never appeared opposite Miller or Price on screen.
+This was primarily due to Van playing most featured characters; Van never appeared opposite Miller or Price on screen.